 The Festival's new music ensemble is called Corvus and it is made up of seasoned new music experts, many of whom are from New York City.
 More information about Corvus on the ABOUT link above.

+This Alaska Geographic course is active and field-based.
+Participants should be in good physical condition.
 Kayaking will be moderately strenuous, in two-person expedition-style boats, covering distances of approximately 5-12 miles per day and stretches of 2-3 hours at a time between breaks out of the boat.
 No previous kayaking experience necessary.
-Hiking mostly includes exploratory walks along very uneven beach terrain and creek beds as there is thick underbrush and no trails above high tide line.
+Hiking will include exploratory walks along very uneven beach terrain, traveling off trail through thick underbrush, and potential climbs up steep slopes.
+Seating for meals and lessons is on the ground.
 Participants will participate in loading and unloading kayaks as well as carrying boats and group gear short distances on uneven terrain.

 WILL I BE SAFE?

 Yes!
 (Bearing in mind that you are choosing to come to a wilderness area with wild animals, open water, glaciers, and steep mountains.)
 At all stages of this trip, you'll be accompanied by naturalists and experienced guides whose job is to make sure you are safe and well-fed.
 You wouldn't be interested if you didn't want an adventure, right?

 Applications are no longer being accepted for 2019.